Val-gee/valstechblog/README.md

 ## Links

+Link to Heroku Site: [Heroku Application Link](https://valstechblog.herokuapp.com/).

+Link to github repository: [Github](https://github.com/Val-gee/valstechblog)

+## Issues with Heroku

-Unfortunately, I have some major issues when deploying this application to Heroku.
+Unfortunately, I had some major issues when deploying this application to Heroku.
 Professor Han gave me a couple of links to try and troubleshoot the issue but I had no luck in figuring it out.
-I did submit a ticket through Heroku to see if they could help me figure it out so i can re-submit in the fututre.
-I decided to deploy the website to GitHub and provide both links to show my effort.

-Link to GitHub Deployed webpage: [GitHub Application Link]()

-Link to broken Hroku Site: [Broken Heroku Application Link](https://git.heroku.com/cooltechblog.git)
+During the original deployment to Heroku, I forgot to include node_modules folder in the .gitignore file and it caused problems with the deployement.
+Professor Han suggested to create a new repository in github and try to deploy again, this time with the correct folders in the .gitignore file.
+His suggestion worked but unfortunately the repo does not have the history of all my commits for the last week and a half.
+The following is the error code I got when deploying the original code.
+Thank you for understanding.

 This is the error code I see in Heroku Logs after application failes to load:
 2023-01-24T14:05:53.593006+00:00 heroku[router]: at=error code=H10 desc="App crashed" method=GET path="/" host=cooltechblog.herokuapp.com request_id=d5c65271-c57f-4d4f-9c06-6da548f2def4 fwd="68.196.246.20" dyno= connect= service= status=503 bytes= protocol=https